 - Lastly, this vacuum is very affordable compared to other options on the market.
 See current pricing on Amazon here.

 The Cons: Small dirt tank, suction power

 About 6 months after we bought it, we vacuumed something that got stuck in the filtration area and caused our vacuum to stop working.
-This was extremely frustrating because we were getting the house ready for a family party and didn’t have a backup vacuum.
-We ended up having to send it back but luckily the malfunction was covered under the one year warranty.
+This issue was extremely frustrating because we were getting the house ready for a family party and didn’t have a backup vacuum.
+We ended up having to send it back, but luckily, the malfunction was covered under the one year warranty.
 For those wondering, we ended up borrowing a neighbors vacuum, crisis averted.

-I have not experienced this yet but the other main complaint that I’ve seen in my research was around the suction power.
-People complain that after a few months it loses suction and doesn’t have enough power, particularly for rugs.
-I haven’t experienced that but like I mentioned, If something like that happens within the first year, you are covered under the manufacturer’s warranty.
+I have not experienced this yet, but the other main complaint that I’ve seen in my research was around the suction power.
+People complain that after a few months, it loses suction and doesn’t have enough power, particularly for rugs.
+I haven’t experienced that, but as I mentioned, If something like that happens within the first year, you are covered under the manufacturer’s warranty.
 Usually, you can fix it yourself by opening up the canister and making sure nothing is blocking the air passage.

 If you have the budget to invest a little more, a great option is another one from Bissell called the Hard Floor Expert Multi-Cyclonic Canister Vacuum (see on Amazon).

 This vacuum is very similar to the Expert Deluxe that I own.
 The main differences are it has slightly more power at 9.2 amps compared to 7, an 18-foot power cord, and a larger dirt tank.
 It has the same attachments and versatility as the Expert Deluxe.